 Bridie Lonie is an Emeritus Member of Otago Polytechnic, a lecturer in Art History and Theory at the Dunedin School of Art and a PhD candidate in the Department of History and Art History at the University of Otago, New Zealand.

-This project has been collaboratively supported by the RMIT School of Art Galleries and the Print Imaging Practice Studio.
+This project has been collaboratively supported by the RMIT:ART:INTERSECT and the Print Imaging Practice Studio.